lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Deyner** _(23-Sep-18 06:14 PM)_

-> I’m fine just oxygen deprivation got to me I guess by I’m Deyner and you are?
+> I'm fine just oxygen deprivation got to me I guess by I'm Deyner and you are?

 **Brakia** _(23-Sep-18 06:14 PM)_